erikrose/blessings/README.rst

 Perhaps you have seen a full-screen program, such as an editor, restore the exact previous state of the terminal upon exiting, including, for example, the command-line prompt from which it was launched.
-Curses pretty much forces you into this behavior, but Blessings makes it optional.
+Curses pretty much forces you into this behavior, but Blessed makes it optional.
 If you want to do the state-restoration thing, use these capabilities:

 ``enter_fullscreen``